- Accelerate brain injury recovery

 The MST process consists of 12 days in the clinic compressed within two weeks, approximately one hour per day.
 This is followed by 18 days of home based therapy.
 Beyond this, some participants benefit from in-office booster sessions determined individually.

 Warning: due to its subcortical focus, MST may cause some participants to experience temporary neuro-retracing during the process.
 A retracing is the re-experiencing or re-awakening of past symptoms and dysfunctions.
-These typically only last minutes to hours and indicate benefits from MST are about to occur.
+These temporary retracings can occur at anytime within a few months of initiation of MST.
+The good news is that this indicates further benefits from MST are about to take place.
 Re-tracings may include, without limitation: pain, discomfort, imbalance, behavioral changes, and the re-occurrence of past thoughts, memories, feelings or emotions.

 Under controlled and safe clinical conditions, MST is a foundational therapy that guides the establishment of multi-sensory regulation with the end result being enhanced filtering, fine-tuning, and prioritizing of sensory information coming into the brain from the environment.